“The only real difference between Anxiety and Excitement was my willingness to let go of Fear.”

 Worrying stops you cold.
 In fact, most procrastination is caused by worrying.
 Considering this, why are you wasting your time and energy on worrying?
 Sometimes just recognizing what a waste worry is, will be enough to derail it altogether.
 Especially when you have better places to be and greater things to be done.

 Focus on the goals we established in past blogs.
 Bring those to the forefront of your mind.
 Return to the plan you had for completion and success, then get busy.
+How do you eat an elephant?
+One bite at a time.

 Throw Yourself into Something Interesting